-Archaea don’t ferment fiber like your bacteria but instead create methane gas from ingesting hydrogen, a byproduct of bacterial fermentation.
+Archaea create methane gas from hydrogen, a byproduct of bacterial fermentation in the intestines.
 Too much methane leads to symptoms like constipation and bloating.

 Hydrogen vs. Methane SIBO Symptoms

-A general distinction is often made between hydrogen vs methane SIBO related to symptoms.
-Hydrogen SIBO symptoms tend to include more abdominal pain and diarrhea.
-In contrast, people with methane SIBO tend to have constipation, bloating, and gas from slow motility.7 It’s also possible to have a mix of all symptoms.
+In contrast, people with methane SIBO experience constipation, bloating, and gas.
+It’s also possible to have a mix of all symptoms.

 How is Methane SIBO Treated?